src386/mykotorbuilds/content/kotorII/guardian_2blasters.md

 +++
-title       = "Guardian - Dual blasters (WIP)" description = "Jedi Guardian + Dual blasters build"
+title       = "Dual blasters Guardian" description = """
+  Mostly improvised, not optimized at all.
+  Huge dammage output though.
+  Started as a Guardian, then switched (lately) to watchman for skills.
+  Almost every force power is useless for this build.
+"""

 [extra]
 class       = ["Jedi Guardian (22)","Jedi Watchman (8)"]